 iii) Holding Company: A company is known as the holding company of another company if it has control over another company.

-iv) Subsidiary Company: A company is known as subsidiary of another company when control is exercised by the latter over the former called a subsidiary company.
-A company is to be deemed to be subsidiary company of another.
+iv) Subsidiary Company: A company is known as a subsidiary of another company when control is exercised by the latter over the former called a subsidiary company.
+A company is to be deemed to be a subsidiary company of another.

 8. Clubs & Societies: Clubs & Societies are non-profit making organisation and represent a group of persons.
 These are normally incorporated under Cooperative Society Act.
 Clubs can be registered under Society Act 1860, or Company Act 1956.
 These get the status of a legal entity only after their incorporation in their own name.
 These are governed by rules & regulations (bye laws).
-Certified true copy of resolution.
+A certified true copy of the resolution.
 Cheques favouring society, club, association not to be collected in individual accounts of office bearers or employees.